Lake-Tuggeranong-College/Holocron/WebDev/1-Digital-Assets/_weeks/Week14.md

 This section of the project focuses on Administrator functionality.

-It is _generally_ a bad idea to allow anyone, aside from a core group of people, direct access to the database, which means that most functions need to be configured to be allowed through a web interface.
+It is _generally_ a bad idea to allow anyone, apart from a core group of people, direct access to the database, which means that most functions need to be configured to be allowed through a web interface.

 Administrator functionality that would require a web interface could be: